jnlt3/blackmarlin/README.md

 ### Singular Extensions
 If a move is better than all other moves by a margin, we can extend the search on this move.
 Candidate singular moves are usually decided based on the transposition table.

+### Multi Cut
+If a move isn't singular and the singular move is above beta, we know that there is more than one move that beats beta.
+We can thus fail soft and return the singular move beta.

+### Low Depth Singular Extensions
+This idea is inspired by Koivisto however the implementation is slightly different.
+At lower depths, Black Marlin doesn't search to prove singularity but rather uses the static evaluation directly.
+Since static evaluation isn't a reliable estimate, Black Marlin doesn't apply [multi cut](#multi-cut) pruning if low depth singular extensions are done.

 ### Move Ordering
 In order to maximize the efficiency of alpha beta search, we optimally want to try the best moves first.